 Clustered Column vs Column Chart

-The simple difference between Column chart and Clustered Chart is a number of variables used.
+The simple difference between the Column chart and Clustered Chart is a number of variables used.
 If the number of variables is more than one then we call it a “CLUSTERED COLUMN CHART”, if the number of variables is limited to one then we call it a “COLUMN CHART”.

 One more major difference is in the column chart we are comparing one variable with the same set of another variable.
 However, in the clustered column excel chart, we compare one set of a variable with another set of variables as well as within the same variable also.